pradyuman04/Restaurant-Management-System/README.md

 # Restaurant Management System

-Restaurant Management System Application is provides you Live news using Free News API.
-I had use Google news API and Restful API.
-I used Retrofit method call API.
-Live News Application was made using Kotlin Lanugage.
+Restaurant Management System Application is very usefull to manage Table in Rush Hours.
+You can easily track booked table details in Restaurant Management System.
+I used MySQL Database to manage data.
+Restaurant Management System was made using Kotlin Lanugage.

 The codebase focuses 👓 on following key things: